 Trip Planner: Central America / Costa Rica / Province of Guanacaste / Playa Grande / Las Baulas National Marine Park

 Head to Las Baulas National Marine Park, a sanctuary protecting Costa Rica’s largest population of nesting leatherback sea turtles on the Pacific coast.
 The park, which covers over 175 sq km (42 sq mi), is home to beaches featuring pristine white sand and crystal clear waters.
 Though most of the park consists over protected marine environment, you can go scuba diving, snorkeling, and free diving to examine the local marine life.
 Bring plenty of food and water with you.
-Use our Playa Grande itinerary maker to add Las Baulas National Marine Park and other attractions to your Playa Grande vacation plans.
+Put Las Baulas National Marine Park into our Playa Grande travel planner and find out what's close by, where to stay, and where to head next.

 Create an itinerary including Las Baulas National Marine Park